OpenCDSS/cdss-app-statemod-python/README.md

 Because it is easy to set up a PyCharm project and because project files will be modified for different developers, it is best to NOT store PyCharm project files in repositories.
-Therefore, the following steps describe how to set up a new Python project that use multiple GitHub repositories, each containing Python code.
+Therefore, the following steps describe how to set up a new Python project that uses multiple GitHub repositories, each containing Python code.
 This approach can be revised later if a better approach is determined.

 1. Start PyCharm from the ***Start / JetBrains / PyCharm*** menu for the desired (typically most recent) version.